A Weekend Miracles Story

-After attending the Kidsave orientation, Susan was immediately motivated to get started and do all she could to help Kidsave and the foster youth in the program.
+After attending orientation, Susan was immediately motivated to get started and do all she could to help foster kids through the Weekend Miracles Program.
 “It was only an hour, and from that point on, I regularly attended,” Susan recalls.
 “That first meeting was the big push I needed to do more.
 I felt like these children needed attention and care and people who showed up.”

 Her goal was also to be the matchmaker.
 While attending Kidsave events, became acquainted with the families and children, introducing who she thought would be a great fit.
 “I love the idea of matching adults who want to help children who need someone.” chimes Susan.
 “I felt that was the volunteer’s role, it was great to say, ‘I know the perfect person for you should get to know, let me introduce you.’
 There may be 30-50 attendees including the children at these events, so the more volunteers the better.
 Kidsave employees are angels because it’s work that needs to be done.”

 Every meeting, Susan would get a feel for what the adults and children were looking for and help create an environment that made each party comfortable.
 It’s not just about having an attuned judgment of character but also an openness that helps flourish potential relationships.